What Is A Deload Week? (And Why You Probably Need One)

 3. They lower injury risk

-Heavy lifting is taxing in a different way than HIIT workouts, but it’s still physically demanding on your connective tissues.
-Deloading gives your joints, ligaments and tendons the chance to recover, reducing your risk of injury.
+Heavy lifting is physically demanding on your connective tissues in a different way to cardio.
+Deloading gives your joints, ligaments and tendons a proper chance to recover, which reduces your risk of overuse injuries down the track.

 4. They support better technique

 Lifting lighter lets you focus on form without fatigue getting in the way.
-This can improve movement patterns and set you up for better performance in the following weeks.
+It's actually one of the best times to nail your movement patterns before you start progressively overloading again.

 5. They can improve motivation

-When training feels tough week after week, motivation can dip.
-A deload gives you a mental and physical break so you return to the gym feeling refreshed.
-There’s also something really refreshing about picking up lighter weights that feel easy.
-Enjoy it!
+When training feels relentless week after week, motivation can dip.
+A deload gives you a mental and physical breather so you come back to the gym feeling energised.
+There's a reason lifting weights that feel almost too easy puts you in a great mood.
+Enjoy it while it lasts.

 How much lighter should you lift during a deload week?